RITlug/teleirc/README.md

 [![Documentation Status](https://readthedocs.org/projects/teleirc/badge/?version=latest)](http://teleirc.readthedocs.io/en/latest/?badge=latest)
 [![Maintainability](https://api.codeclimate.com/v1/badges/f26acd099b16fce789b3/maintainability)](https://codeclimate.com/github/RITlug/teleirc/maintainability)

-NodeJS implementation of a [Telegram](https://telegram.org/) <=>
-[IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) bridge for use with any IRC channel and Telegram group
+NodeJS implementation of a [Telegram](https://telegram.org/) <=> [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) bridge for use with any IRC channel and Telegram group

 ## About

+**RITlug Teleirc** is a NodeJS implementation of a [Telegram](https://telegram.org/) <=> [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) bridge.
+Teleirc works with any IRC channel and Telegram group.
-**Teleirc** bridges communication between a Telegram group and an IRC channel.
+It bridges messages between a Telegram group and an IRC channel.
-The project is a lightweight NodeJS application.

-This bot was originally written for [RITlug](http://ritlug.com) and our own Telegram group and IRC channel.
-Today, it is used by various communities other than just RITlug.
+This bot was originally written for [RITlug](https://ritlug.com).
+Today, it is used by various communities.

 ### Live demo

-A public Telegram supergroup and IRC channel (on freenode) are available for you to test.
-Our (small) development community is also found in these channels too.
+A public Telegram supergroup and IRC channel (on Freenode) are available for testing.
+Our developer community is found in these channels.

 * **[Telegram](https://t.me/teleirc)**
 * **[IRC](https://webchat.freenode.net/?channels=ritlug-teleirc)** (#ritlug-teleirc @ irc.freenode.net)

-### Who uses Teleirc?
+## Who uses Teleirc?

 See what projects and communities use Teleirc.